1. Home/

 How does one integrate anti-financial crime into a comprehensive GRC framework?

-Integrating Anti-Financial Crime (AFC) into a comprehensive Governance, Risk and Compliance (GRC) framework enables a holistic approach to managing compliance risks.
-By linking various compliance disciplines, synergies can be leveraged, redundancies avoided, and overall effectiveness increased.
+Integrating Anti-Financial Crime (AFC) into a comprehensive Governance, Risk and Compliance (GRC) framework enables a comprehensive approach to managing compliance risks.
+By linking various compliance disciplines, synergies can be utilized, redundancies avoided, and overall effectiveness increased.

 🔄 Integration principles for AFC in GRC: